 My Street Grocery

-As a response to food insecurity and access issues facing Portland communities, I founded My Street Grocery, an award-winning social enterprise and the nation’s first mobile grocer to be acquired and operated by a national retailer.
-My Street Grocery operated community markets in Portland, Ore. designed to improve fresh food access and build community by using food as a catalyst for connection, belonging, holistic health, and social change.
-The brand was nationally recognized as a leading innovator in food security and access.
-My Street Grocery has been featured in Fast Company, Huffington Post, Stanford Social Innovation Review, Oregon Public Broadcasting, documentary film, radio and television news.
+As a response to food insecurity and access barriers facing Portland communities, I founded My Street Grocery, an award-winning social enterprise and the nation’s first mobile grocer to be acquired and operated by a national retailer.
+My Street Grocery operated community markets in Portland, Ore. designed to improve fresh food access and build community by leveraging food as a catalyst for holistic health and social change.
+The brand has been featured in Fast Company, The Huffington Post, Stanford Social Innovation Review, Oregon Public Broadcasting, documentary film, radio and television news.

 I partnered with Legacy Health to design and execute an incentive program that provided access to healthy food for patients who suffer from devastating chronic diseases and food insecurity.
 Program participants received food prescription vouchers from their healthcare providers on a weekly basis, giving them access to nourishing food, as well as healthy eating and cooking education and a supportive community.
 Our initiative was the Portland Metro Area's first and largest food prescription program, growing from one to ten participating clinics over four years in both urban and rural locations, enrolling more than 500 patients, and surpassing the national average redemption rate.

 Whole Foods Market

 As the Director of Food Access Programs for Whole Foods Market, I designed and led the corporation's first comprehensive food access initiative.
 I collaborated with marketing leaders to develop a focused community partnership strategy, developed and taught leadership curricula for team members, built cross-functional teams aligned around a shared purpose, and co-created a national grant program leading to investments in 44 new community-led food access programs across 26 states.
-My work was featured in national media, improved customer and team member engagement, and earned the corporation's 2014 global top innovation award.
+This work earned national media attention, improved customer and team member engagement, and received the corporation's 2014 Global Top Innovation Award.